Learnware-LAMDA/Learnware/docs/start/exp.rst

    :align: center
    :alt: Table Homo Limited Labeled Data

-From the figure, it's evident that when users have limited training data, the performance of reusing single/multiple table learnwares is superior to that of the user's own model.
+The figure clearly shows that when users have limited training data, reusing single or multiple table learnwares outperforms the user's own model.
-This emphasizes the benefit of learnware reuse in significantly reducing the need for extensive training data and achieving enhanced results when available user training data is limited.
+This highlights the advantage of reusing learnwares in substantially reducing the need for large training datasets and achieving better outcomes with restricted user training data.

 Hetero Experiments